 The Notes constitute direct, unconditional and (subject to Condition 5(a)) unsecured obligations of the Issuer which will at all times rank pari passu among themselves and at least pari passu and without any preference or priority with all other present and future unsecured obligations of the Issuer, save for such obligations as may be preferred by provisions of law that are both mandatory and of general application.
-See "Terms and Conditions of the Notes".
+See "Terms and Conditions of the Notes - Status of the Notes".